 The introduction should address three questions: What, why, and how?
 After finishing the introduction, the reader should know what the paper is about, why it is worth reading, and how you’ll build your arguments.

 Why?
 This is the most important, but also the most difficult, part of the introduction.
 Try to provide brief answers to the following questions: What new material or insight are you offering?
 What important issues does your essay help define or answer?

 How?
 To let the reader know what to expect from the rest of the paper, the introduction should include a “map” of what will be discussed, briefly presenting the key elements of the paper in chronological order.

 Write a compelling body of text

 The major struggle faced by most writers is how to organize the information presented in the paper, which is one reason an outline is so useful.
 However, remember that the outline is only a guide and, when writing, you can be flexible with the order in which the information and arguments are presented.

 Be aware of paragraphs that seem to cover the same things.
 If two paragraphs discuss something similar, they must approach that topic in different ways.
-Check for smooth transitions between paragraphs.
+Aim to create smooth transitions between sentences, paragraphs, and sections.

 Write the conclusion

 The conclusion is designed to help your reader out of the paper’s argument, giving them a sense of finality.

 Trace the course of the paper, emphasizing how it all comes together to prove your thesis statement.
 Give the paper a sense of finality by making sure the reader understands how you’ve settled the issues raised in the introduction.